magneticio/vamp/docs/content/using-vamp/deployments.md

 ### Merge

 Merging of new services is performed as a deployment update.
-Using the REST API `PUT` request together with the new blueprint as a request body will trigger the merge.
+You can merge in many ways:

+- Send a `PUT` request to the `/deployments/:id` endpoint.
+- Use the UI to update a deployment using the "Edit deployment" button.
+- Use the CLI with a combination of the `vamp merge` and `vamp deploy` commands.

 If a service already exists then only the routing and scale will be updated.
 Otherwise a new service will be added.
 If a new cluster doesn't exist in the deployment, it will be added.